K's Choice: Private Revolution

-The Backpack Sessions, Liefde Voor Muziek & 30th Anniversary
+The Backpack Sessions, Liefde Voor Muziek and 30th anniversary

 In late 2016 the band released The Backpack Sessions, as a companion album to the tour of the same name.
 It featured acoustic re-workings of songs from albums like The Great Subconscious Club, Cocoon Crash and The Phantom Cowboy.
 The album also featured cover versions of Aretha Franklin's "(You Make Me Feel Like A) Natural Woman" and Justin Bieber's "Love Yourself".

 In January 2017, the band released a stripped-back re-recording of "Not an Addict."
 It featured Skin of Skunk Anansie as a guest vocalist, who had previously performed the song live with the group on several occasions.

 On 24 March 2017, the band released an album entitled 25 as a retrospective of their 25 years as a group.
-The album included new song "Resonate" and the "Not an Addict" version featuring Skin that was previously released.
+The album included new song "Resonate" and the new version of "Not an Addict".
 The album went to #4 on The Belgian album charts.

 On 16 March 2018, the band released a concert album entitled Live at the Ancienne Belgique, a double live album recorded in Brussels on 13 December 2017 during the 25th Anniversary tour.

 In 2018 Sam and Gert participated in the popular Belgian TV show Liefde Voor Muziek, in which they performed songs by Jasper Steverlinck, Within Temptation and Helmut Lotti a.o.
-Belgian singer Niels Destadsbader sang K's Choice's Believe in the show, re-worked to Verover Mij, which became Top 5 hit.
-At the same time the album Love = Music was released, featuring all Liefde Voor Muziek covers.
-The album was a Top 10 hit.
+Belgian singer Niels Destadsbader sang K's Choice's "Believe" on the show, re-worked to "Verover Mij", which became a top-five single nationally.
+At the same time the album Love = Music was released, featuring all Liefde Voor Muziek covers, which reached the top 10 on Belgium's album charts.

-In December 2022 the band announced a 30th Anniversary Tour, a vinyl box-set and a brand new single Time Is A Parasite which was pronounced Catch Of The Day on Studio Brussel on the day of release.
+In December 2022 the band announced a 30th anniversary tour, a vinyl box-set and a brand new single Time Is A Parasite, which was pronounced Catch Of The Day on Studio Brussel on the day of release.

-Music

-Their music can be described as guitar-based singer-songwriter rock or folk-rock.
-It ranges from very delicate and intimate singer-songwriter songs to songs that are stronger, more active, and louder.
-Sam's smoky, enigmatic voice is the band's best known characteristic.
-In the seven years between The Great Subconscious Club and Almost Happy the music changed from raw and guitar-based to a more subtle and delicate sound.
-Sam and Gert write all of the music and lyrics.
-Most of it is written separately.
-Sam mainly tries to express ideas in his songs, and has a hand in writing silly and tongue-in-cheek songs.
-Gert has one big theme: losing the one you love.
-While most of the songs are easily accessible and open, some others are strange and incomprehensible.
-This led Gert to comment regarding their song "Virgin State of Mind": "Listening to the lyrics for the first time, you may find it hard to understand their meaning.
-When you listen to them a second time, however, you may sense a basic truth in these cryptic words.
-If you do so, please let me know."
+After a series of sold-out birthday concerts in 2023, K's Choice are returning to an acoustic setting in theatres in 2024.